xionghuichen/xionghuichen.github.io/_pages/awards.md

     - **First Prize**.
 In the 2rd Cloud Computing Application Innovation Competition for Universities.
     - **Third Place**.
 In Microsoft Imagine Cup 2017.
 - 2016
     - **First Prize**.
-In the 2rd Cloud Computing Application Innovation Competition for Universities.
-    - **First Prize**.
 In the 9th Chinese Collegiate Computing Competition.